CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

-We recall that a group scheme $F$ over an affine scheme $\Spec(R)$ is called {\it reductive} if it is smooth and affine and its fibres are connected and have trivial unipotent radicals.
+We recall that a group scheme $F$ over an affine scheme $\Spec R$ is called reductive if it is smooth and affine and its fibres are connected and have trivial unipotent radicals.
 We denote by $F^{\der}$ and $F^{\ad}$ the derived group scheme and the adjoint group scheme (respectively) of $F$.
-If $S$ is a closed subgroup scheme of $F$ let $\Lie(S)$ be its Lie algebra over $R$.
-For a finite, flat monomorphism $R_0\hookrightarrow R$ let $\Res_{R/R_0} S$ be the group scheme over $R_0$ obtained from $S$ through the Weil restriction of scalars (see [BT, Subsection 1.5] and [BLR, Ch.
-7, Subsection 7.6]).
-If $R$ is moreover an \'etale $R_0$-algebra, then $\Res_{R/R_0} F$ is a reductive group scheme over $R_0$.
-The pull back of an object or a morphism $\dag$ or $\dag_{R_0}$ (resp. $\dag_*$ with $*$ an index) of the category of $\Spec(R_0)$-schemes to $\Spec(R)$ is denoted by $\dag_R$ (resp. $\dag_{*R}$).
-If $O$ is a free $R$-module of finite rank, let $\pmb{\text{GL}}_O$ (resp. $\pmb{\text{SL}}_O$) be the reductive group scheme over $R$ of linear automorphisms (resp. of linear automorphisms of determinant $1$) of $O$.
-If $f_1$ and $f_2$ are two $\dbZ$-endomorphisms of $O$ let $f_1f_2:=f_1\circ f_2$.
+If $S$ is a closed subgroup scheme of $F$, let $\Lie(S)$ be its {\it Lie algebra} over $R$.
+If $R$ is a $Q$-algebra, then the pull-back of an object or a morphism $\dag$ or $\dag_{Q}$ (resp. $\dag_*$ with $*$ an index) of the category of $\Spec Q$-schemes to $\Spec R$ is denoted by $\dag_R$ (resp. $\dag_{*,R}$).
+If $Q\to R$ is a finite, flat monomorphism, let $\Res_{R/Q} S$ be the group scheme over $Q$ obtained from $S$ through the Weil restriction of scalars (see [BT, Subsect.
+1.5] and [BLR, Ch.
+7, Sect.
+7.6]).
+If moreover $R$ is an \'etale $Q$-algebra, then $\Res_{R/Q} F$ is a reductive group scheme over $Q$.
+For a free $R$-module $O$ of finite rank let $\pmb{\GL}_O$ (resp. $\pmb{\text{SL}}_O$) be the reductive group scheme over $R$ of linear automorphisms (resp. of linear automorphisms of determinant $1$) of $O$.
+If $f_1$ and $f_2$ are two $\dbZ$-endomorphisms of $O$, let $f_1f_2:=f_1\circ f_2$.
+Let $\bar K$ be an algebraic closure of a field $K$.